apaas-pl/www/README.md

-## What is the difference between iPaaS and aPaaS?
+## What is the difference between iPaaS, aPaaS, SaaS?

+The big three—and most common—are:
++ software as a service (SaaS)
++ infrastructure as a service (IaaS)
++ platform as a service (PaaS)

+The third party is providing the software or technology in a subscription business model.
+SaaS, IaaS, and PaaS are widely accepted and understood by most organizations.

 ### iPaaS
 iPaaS has integration orchestration, a set of pre-built connectors to standard cloud services and popular on-premise enterprise software like SAP and Oracle Apps.